TrN000/vault-ergodic-theory-semester-paper/motivating example.md

 [[todo]]:upper half plane, möbius transforms, give reference to misc things. and figure out what the actual example is. figure out what the theorem tries to answer.

+Now that we have a concrete question, let us try to get our hands dirty on an example.
+We'll use the action of fractional linear transforms on the upper half plane, which is nice, because we can look at hyperbolic geometry and draw meaningful pictures of the maps and spaces involved.
+It'll bring intuition about the question and why one would care to answer the question.

 I get the first map now.
 The action, let's name it for now, $\alpha : SL(2, \mathbb{R}) \curvearrowright \mathbb{H} \rightarrow \mathbb{H}$, wich acts by fractional linear transform.
 ## Lemma